U.S., allies urge Facebook not to encrypt messages as they fight child abuse, terrorism

 “Unfortunately, Facebook has not committed to address our serious concerns about the impact its proposals could have on protecting our most vulnerable citizens.”

-WhatsApp’s global head Will Cathcart wrote in a public internet forum on Saturday that the company “will always oppose government attempts to build backdoors because they would weaken the security of everyone who uses WhatsApp including governments themselves.”
+WhatsApp's global head Will Cathcart wrote in a public internet forum here on Saturday that the company "will always oppose government attempts to build backdoors because they would weaken the security of everyone who uses WhatsApp including governments themselves."

 That app, which is already encrypted, is also owned by Facebook.